apeterson91/website/content/author/admin/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "University of Michigan", url = "" } ]
+organizations = [ { name = "University of Michigan", url = "https://umich.edu" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests include Bayesian statistics with applications to studying the built environment."
+bio = "Adam Peterson is Biostatistics PhD candidate at the University of Michigan."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""